-VALIDITY OF HIGH COLLEGE DIPLOMA
+VALIDITY OF HIGH SCHOOL DIPLOMA

-Diploma, Transcripts or GED certificates are all acceptable documentation and necessary for enrollment.
+Diplomas, official transcripts, or GED certificates are all acceptable documentation and necessary for enrollment.
 International College of Beauty Arts and Sciences states that if any diploma or certificate is in question, the college will have to verify the legitimacy of that document.
-An original copy of the High College Diploma or Transcript equivalent to a U.S High College diploma must be notarized, translated line by line and word by word if the language is different from English by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S High College Diploma.
+An original copy of the High School Diploma or Transcript equivalent to a U.S High School diploma must be notarized, translated line by line and word by word if the language is different from English by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma.